 - During informal observations, administrators may observe, provide feedback, and/ or apply data points toward any of the 41 elements in Domain 1 for which teachers provide behavioral evidence, including the element that the teacher selects and/or the school wide focus element that the Faculty Steering Committee selects.
-No more than 4 data points may be applied to an Informal Observation that contributes to the Final Evaluation. - Pre-determined elements should not be scored school-wide unless a school-wide element has been identified with the faculty steering committee. - Only elements that are applicable to the lesson being taught, or elements that target strategies addressing student behaviors shall be scored. - Informal observations are NOT scheduled in advance. - Informal observations may range from ten (10) to twenty (20) minutes. - Informal observations will be data point observations and will count towards a teacher's evaluation. - Within five (5) business days after an administrator shares the results for an informal observation, teachers shall have the opportunity to provide additional examples of valid evidence for the principal to consider toward the rating(s) for that observation.
+No more than 4 data points may be applied to an Informal Observation that contributes to the Final Evaluation. - 2-3 elements (not to exceed 3) should be selected to contribute to the final evaluation. - Pre-determined elements should not be scored school-wide unless a school-wide element has been identified with the faculty steering committee. - Only elements that are applicable to the lesson being taught, or elements that target strategies addressing student behaviors shall be scored. - Informal observations are NOT scheduled in advance. - Informal observations may range from ten (10) to twenty (20) minutes. - Informal observations will be data point observations and will count towards a teacher's evaluation. - Within five (5) business days after an administrator shares the results for an informal observation, teachers shall have the opportunity to provide additional examples of valid evidence for the principal to consider toward the rating(s) for that observation.